Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 method returns a Series, with each row being `True` if it is duplicated, and `False` if it is unique.

-By default, all values are marked as `True` except for the first occurrence.
+By default, all values are set as `True` except for the first occurrence of each row.

 This however only works if you get duplicates across all columns.